gnuyent/school/README.md

 # Notes
 Collection of notes from self-studying and school.
+This is managed mostly with [vimwiki](https://github.com/vimwiki/vimwiki).